blight-js/rfcs/text/0000-blight-lang.md

 To be very clear, we do not plan on having any ecosystem to begin.
 An attack strategy is being devised to get around that.
-We do want to support some sort of interface with JavaScript and we plan to do that through unsafe blocks (this will be detailed in a later proposal).
+We do want to support some sort of interface with JavaScript and we plan to do that in a future proposal.

 In the best timeline, once we get the compiler up and running, we are able to create a runtime pretty fast and kick off a hackathon to get an ecosystem running.
-If we get some key members of the JS community together, we may be able to get most of the core neccessary modules done pretty fast.
+If we get some key members of the JS community together, we may be able to get most of the core necessary modules done pretty fast.

 # Guide-level explanation